 These Crow Facts May Shock You—Number 8: Humans Are Kidnapping Them

 Crows remember faces, hold grudges, and are fiercely loyal family members.
-They mate for life, use tools, and continue learning into old age.
+They partner for life, use tools, and continue learning into old age.
 So why are some experimenters kidnapping these gentle birds from their homes and families, tormenting them in useless experiments, and killing them as though their lives didn’t matter?
 Read on to learn how remarkable crows truly are and how you can help PETA save them.

 crow, happy, colorful, featured